 - 3 fte TODs (2% of all TODs in employment) held an additional post-graduate qualification in early years support; 2 fte were working mainly as a peripatetic TOD, whilst 1 fte was working mainly in a resource provision - 3.2 fte TODs (2% of all TODs in employment) held an additional specialist qualification as an educational audiologist.
-2 fte were working mainly as a peripatetic TOD, 1 fte was working mainly in a resource provision and 0.2 fte was working flexibly between roles/settings.
+2 fte were working mainly as a peripatetic TOD, 1 fte was working mainly in a special school for deaf children and young people and 0.2 fte was working flexibly between roles/settings.